Apply for Scholarships

 Before Accessing the Application

 - Plan ahead.
-The deadline for the majority of the scholarships is March 1 (be sure to check each scholarship fund’s description for details).
+The deadline for the majority of the scholarships is March 1 AT 10 PM (be sure to check each scholarship fund’s description for details).

 - You should have the following available to complete the application: